usethesource/rascal-website/start/editini.md

 	`/Applications/Eclipse.app/Contents/MacOS/eclipse.ini`
    - on Windows it may be in `C:\Program Files\eclipse\eclipse.ini`
    - on Linux its where you extracted the eclipse tarball.
- - then find the line that starts with `-vm` and add on the next (separate) line the path to the java run-time binary, e.g. `/usr/bin/java` or `C:\Program Files\Java SDK 1.7\javaw.exe`.
  - then find the line that starts with `-vm` and add on the next _separate_ line the path to the java run-time binary, e.g. `/usr/bin/java` or `C:\Program Files\Java SDK 1.7\javaw.exe`.